 The International Atomic Energy Agency was set up as the world’s ‘Atoms for Peace’ organisation in 1957 within the UN family, and supports the NPT.
 The agency is at the centre of international efforts to address Iran’s nuclear dossier and to ensure the benefits of safe and secure peaceful nuclear energy are accessible to everyone, not just to the developed world.

 President Obama hosted the first Nuclear Security Summit in Washington in 2010.
 Forty-seven countries and three international organisations participated, and each committed to work towards ensuring the security of all vulnerable nuclear material within four years.
 A second NSS was held in Seoul in 2012, with the fifty-three participating countries and four international organisations focusing on progress in implementing those agreements.
-The third NSS, in The Hague in 2014, will centre on the results achieved and look towards the future, and final, 2016 NSS.
+The third NSS, in The Hague in 2014, centred on the results achieved and looked towards the future, and final, 2016 NSS.

 Within the framework of the Common Foreign and Security Policy (CFSP), the EU applies restrictive measures in pursuit of the specific CFSP objectives set out in the Treaty on European Union. (see particularly Article 11)